jibbs1703/Tickit-Data-Pipeline/README.md

 on the data, and stores it into Redshift Cluster.
 The pipeline ensures that data is efficiently moved from a data lake (AWS S3) to a data warehouse (AWS Redshift), using an automated orchestration tool (AWS Glue).

+All AWS services are put into a custom python module containing classes for each of the AWS service used in the ETL process.

-## Project Dataset
+## Project Dataset and Business Goal

 This project uses TICKIT, a sample database provided by AWS.
 The dataset is acquired in its flat file format since this project aims to take these flat files and transform them into separate tables that make up a database in AWS Redshift.
 The database consists of seven tables: two fact tables and five dimensions.

-To ensure the full ETL process is demonstrated, a few columns would be added to some of the database tables before it is loaded to the target storage in AWS Redshift.
-The final database would have the schema below, with some extra columns beyond the original database.
+In this project, the business goal is to provide business executives with an idea of which sellers sold the most tickets, what region of the country saw the most sales during the year and what region brought in the most sales commission for the year.

+The final database would combine information from all the tables into one consolidated format.
+The data includes users who sold tickets, venues where events took place, events and their categories, dates, ticket listings, and sales details.

 ![Alt text](diagram/tickitdb.png "Tickit Database Schema")